cloudify-cosmo/docs.getcloudify.org/content/plugins/diamond.md

 weight: 1300

 ---
-{{% gsSummary %}} {{% /gsSummary %}}

-# Description

-Diamond plugin is used to install & configure a [Diamond](https://github.com/BrightcoveOS/Diamond) monitoring agent (version 3.5) on hosts.
+The Diamond plugin is used to install & configure a [Diamond](https://github.com/BrightcoveOS/Diamond) monitoring agent (version 3.5) on hosts.

-Diamond is a python daemon that collects system metrics and publishes them to multiple destinations.
-It can collect CPU, memory, network, I/O, load and disk metrics, and many other metrics as specified in the [documentation](https://github.com/BrightcoveOS/Diamond/wiki/Collectors).
+Diamond is a Python daemon that collects system metrics and publishes them to multiple destinations.
+It can collect CPU, memory, network, I/O, load and disk metrics, and many other metrics, as specified in the [documentation](https://github.com/BrightcoveOS/Diamond/wiki/Collectors).
 Additionally, it features an API for implementing custom collectors for gathering metrics from almost any source.